ItsRuntimeException/Genshin_Lyre_Autoscript_Reader/readme.txt

-Make sure these below is installed.
+Make sure these below are installed.

 Install python.